WAY WE WERE: Founding editor David Quick and staff pictured at the original Lakes Mail premises in 2007. The "office" was a former petrol station.

-The Lakes Mail has been the voice of the local community for 17 years.
+The Lakes Mail has been the voice of the local community since 1996.

-Originally housed in an old, former petrol station building on the corner of Yambo and Station streets, Morisset, the Lakes Mail eventually outgrew the small site.
+The newspaper's staff were originally housed in an old, former petrol station building on the corner of Yambo and Station streets, Morisset.

-After joining the Newcastle Newspapers Group in 2007, the Lakes Mail moved across the road into purpose-built offices in the Morisset Square complex.
+After joining the Newcastle Newspapers Group (Fairfax Media) in 2007, the Lakes Mail moved across the road into purpose-built offices in the Morisset Square complex.

-The Lakes Mail has always been first to ask the questions that need to be asked, to highlight important matters of concern, to push for the changes that the community demands, to celebrate local achievements, and to inform locals about exactly what's going on in their area.
+The Lakes Mail asks the questions our readers want answers to.
+It highlights important matters of concern, and pushes for the changes that the community expects.
+And it delights in celebrating local achievements, and informing locals about exactly what's going on in their area.

-Local news remains the newspaper's key focus, and our experienced local journalists get to the bottom of the important issues.
+Local news remains the newspaper's key focus.
 But it's not all hard news.

-Other popular regular features of the Lakes Mail include the LIVE entertainment section, YOUR SAY page of Letters to the Editor, DOMAIN real estate pages, the FUN page and puzzles, and the local SPORT section featuring the popular ''Hook, Line and Sinker'' fishing column.
+Other popular regular features of the Lakes Mail include the entertainment section, the Letters to the Editor, real estate pages, the fun Puzzler page, and the local sport section.

-Regular advertising features provide advertisers with the opportunity to profile their business, while the local service directory and classified advertisements are the ''go-to'' pages that locals need.
+Regular advertising features provide clients with the opportunity to profile their business, while the local service directory and classified advertisements are the ''go-to'' pages that locals need.

 The Lakes Mail has a distribution area that straddles Lake Macquarie and Tuggerah Lakes.

-That area stretches from Gorokan, Lake Haven, San Remo, Budgewoi and Charmhaven in Wyong Shire, up into the Lake Macquarie City areas of Wyee, Morisset and Cooranbong, and then north along Lake Macquarie's western shore through Wangi Wangi, Rathmines and Toronto up to Blackalls Park and Speers Point.
+That area stretches from Gorokan, Lake Haven, San Remo, Budgewoi and Charmhaven in the north of the Central Coast, up into the Lake Macquarie City areas of Wyee, Morisset and Cooranbong, and then north along Lake Macquarie's western shore through Wangi Wangi, Rathmines and Toronto up to Booragul and Speers Point.

 Renowned as a newspaper that gets results, the Lakes Mail looks forward to growing with the booming local area.